c3lang/c3-web/src/content/docs/Language Overview/examples.md

     int b = 3;
     return foo(&square, 2) + a + b; // 9
     // return foo(square, 2) + a + b;
-    // Error the symbol "square" cannot be used as an argument.
+    // Error: function should be followed by (...) or prefixed by &.
 }
 ```